Lianyoou/K1/README.md

 ```
 ## Code structure

 In the ChessBoard class, the `ReadSize()` method handles input and prints error messages, while `RenderBoard()` takes the validated value and prints the actual chessboard.
-These methods are then called from Program.cs.
+These methods are then called from `Program.cs`.

 ## Git workflow